 A generous London weighting applies.

 Most employers provide additional benefits, such as a pension, healthcare scheme, life insurance, company car, mobile phone and payment of professional fees.

-The average working week is 42 hours and may include some unsocial hours, depending on your particular speciality and individual project requirements.
-You may also have to work some weekends and occasionally long hours.
+The average working week is 42 hours and may include some unsocial hours, depending on your specialty and individual project requirements.
+You may occasionally have to work long hours and weekends.